Peppags/CRISPRont-CRISPRofft/README.md

 Download cuDNN tarball on https://developer.nvidia.com/cudnn

 ## Content
-* **./data/test_data.csv:** The testing examples with sgRNA sequence and corresponding biological features and label indicating the on-target cleavage efficacy
+* **./data/test.csv:** The testing examples with sgRNA sequence and label indicating the on-target cleavage efficacy
 * **./weights/weights.h5:** The well-trained weights for our A-CNNCrispr model
 * **./A-CNNCrispr.py:** The python code of A-CNNCrispr model, it can be ran to reproduce our results
 * **./result/result.csv:** The prediction results of A-CNNCrispr model